aggarwal-tanushree/aws-bootcamp-cruddur-2023/journal/week1.md

       handle="notifications"
 ```

 9. **We are all set!
-Refresh the Fronend url for [notifications](https://4567-aggarwaltan-awsbootcamp-kr8sz8i6rnd.ws-eu87.gitpod.io/api/activities/notifications) feature **
+Refresh the Fronend url for** [notifications](https://4567-aggarwaltan-awsbootcamp-kr8sz8i6rnd.ws-eu87.gitpod.io/api/activities/notifications) feature.
 ![frontend_notification_works](assets/week1_frontend_works.png)

-**We just completed implementing a part of the Notifications feature for our Cruddur app!
-Hooray to us!! **
+**We just completed implementing a part of the Notifications feature for our Cruddur app!** Hooray to us!!

  ====================================================================